-From books selected in connection to the Treaty of Versailles to mark the 100th year anniversary, to 'The autobiography of a cat' photographs by Martha Swope, the changing display and interpretation highlights the breadth of Churchill's interest in literature.
+From books selected in connection to the Treaty of Versailles to 'The autobiography of a cat' photographs by Martha Swope, the changing display and interpretation highlights the breadth of Churchill's interest in literature.

 This display and the information on each book wouldn't have been possible without the work of our volunteers.

 Behind the scenes a group of our volunteers have been checking, measuring, cleaning and photographing over 6,000 books here at Chartwell to support the display.
 They've also been carrying out the lion's share of the research to find out more about the authors and the contents of the books.